graphile/crystal/postgraphile/website/postgraphile/smart-comments.md

 $$;
 ```

-Note that adding two newlines in a row will be interpreted as the start of a multi-line comment, no tags added after the first
+Note that adding two newlines in a row separates the smart tags section from the
-newline will be parsed & will be treated as part of the description.
+descriptive prose.
+Content after two newlines will not be parsed for smart tags
+even if it starts with an `@` character.

 ```sql
 comment on column my_schema.my_table.my_column is $$